 Discover Baja’s Highest Quality Insurance

-After over 20 years of service, and seeing Mexican insurance companies come and go, Discover Baja is passionate about providing its customers with the highest quality insurance products and service on the market.
+After 30 years of service, and seeing Mexican insurance companies come and go, Discover Baja is passionate about providing its customers with the highest quality insurance products and service on the market.

 We have been using HDI and CHUBB (formerly ACE Seguros) for many years now, and can state unequivocally that they provide the best value, best coverage and best claims service available at any price.

-Discover Baja is able to offer its members exclusive annual tourist policies.
-Our tourist policies are written for one year and provide coverage for any 120 days (consecutive or non-consecutive) of travel in Mexico.
-The rates of these polices are much lower than a full-365-day policy and are NOT available to the general public – ONLY TO DISCOVER BAJA MEMBERS.
+Discover Baja is able to offer its members exclusive annual insurance policies with low rates that are NOT available to the general public—ONLY TO DISCOVER BAJA MEMBERS.

 Legal Assistance (includes attorney fees, court costs and/or bail bond, with nothing out-of-pocket) is provided at no additional cost.
 Towing Service in the case of a breakdown (up to $1,000 reimbursement) is also included at no additional cost.
 In addition, our Travel Assistance programs can provide medical evacuation, air transportation home, car rental etc., in the event of an accident.
 With our Platinum or Premier packages you receive higher liability and medical coverage, partial vandalism and fixed deductibles.